bidisha-majhi/Crpto-Algorithm-Analyzer-CAA-/README.md

 ## Setup
 To run this project locally,
-1. Install Python 3.5 or above installed in your system.
+1. Install Python 3.5 or above in your system.
 To download the latest version of Python, [click here](https://www.python.org/downloads/)
 2. Install the necessary required libraries and its dependencies locally in the system, open Command Prompt and run:
 ``pip install -r requirements.txt``
 3. Set appropiate values of the following variables in `main.py`: